Get a discount off your first purchase

 5. Coffee

 Cognitive benefits from coffee are typically attributed to caffeine, but there are many compounds in coffee that likely have a synergistic effect on mood, including the amino acid L-theanine and chlorogenic acids.
-Benefits are seen around 100 mg caffeine per day, which is the amount of caffeine in 240 mL (about one cup) of brewed coffee (moderation is up to 400 mg per day).
-(11)
+Benefits are seen at around 100 milligrams of caffeine per day, which is the amount of caffeine in 240 milliliters (about one cup) of brewed coffee (moderation is up to 400 milligrams per day).
+11

 Lingo tip: Glucose responses to caffeine vary by individual, and black coffee generally is the most glucose friendly.
-If you don't take your coffee black coffee, stick to adding in unsweetened milk and limit added sugars.
+If you don't take your coffee black, stick to adding in unsweetened milk and limit added sugars.

 Folate, the B vitamin in these greens, supports the body making the neurotransmitters serotonin, norepinephrine, and dopamine, which are all strongly linked to mental health.
-(1) What’s more, around 90% of your body's serotonin is made in the gut, (12) which is affected by dietary factors like fibre.
-In fact, high vegetable intakes (>8 portions per day) is associated with higher positive affect, lower negative affect, and greater eudaemonic well-being.
-(1)
+1 What’s more, around 90% of your body's serotonin is made in the gut, 12 which is affected by dietary factors like fiber.
+In fact, high vegetable intakes (>8 portions per day) are linked to feeling happier, having fewer negative emotions, and experiencing a greater sense of well-being.
+1

 9. Fermented foods

-Lingo tip: While Greek yoghurt is an excellent source of protein and calcium, the beneficial bacteria amounts vary by brand.
-Look for kefir, a drinkable style high-protein yoghurt, sauerkraut, or kimchi as other ways to add fermented foods into your day.
+Lingo tip: While Greek yogurt is an excellent source of protein and calcium, the beneficial bacteria amounts vary by brand.
+Look for kefir (a drinkable-style high-protein yogurt), sauerkraut, or kimchi as other ways to add fermented foods into your day.

 10. Dark chocolate